 Competitive Dialogue Procedure

 Is a multi-stage procedure that allows discussion with suppliers before issuing an invitation to tender.
 It is used where procurement needs are complex, and as with Restricted Procedures, bidders will first be shortlisted.
 After the selection stage, the requirements and solutions will be discussed with shortlisted suppliers.
 From these discussions, the requirements will be finalised and an invitation to tender will be issued.

 Competitive procedure with negotiation

-Is a multi-stage procedure which allows negotiation with suppliers after they have submitted their bids.
-This procedure includes a selection stage questionnaire, and the final negotiation stage is optional – as along as this has been stated within the tender.
+Is a multi-stage procedure that allows negotiation with suppliers after they have submitted their bids.
+This procedure includes a selection stage questionnaire, and the final negotiation stage is optional – as long as this has been stated within the tender.
 Much like the Competitive Dialogue Procedure, it is used where procurement needs are complex.

-Is a unique procedure which is used when no goods, services or works exist to meet the procurement need.
+Is a unique procedure that is used when no goods, services, or works exist to meet the procurement need.
 Selection stage questionnaires are used to identify the most suitable suppliers before invitations to tender are issued.
 The products produced as a result of this partnership may be purchased by the public body, but only if they meet the minimum requirements identified within the tender.

 The length of time you have to bid for a tender depends on the type of procedure being used, and when you are made aware of the opportunity.
 To help you get a better understanding of how much time is available to you, and the actions you need to take before the deadline, the following links have more information: